CUISINART YM400E - Yogurt maker

 knowledge, unless they are supervised or have been given instructions beforehand on the use of the unit and are adequately supervised so they don't use it as a toy.

-• This appliance complies with the basic requirements Directives 2004/108/EC (Electromagnetic Compatibility) and 2006/95/EC (Safety of domestic electrical appliances).
+• This appliance complies with the basic requirements of Directives 2004/108/EC (Electromagnetic Compatibility) and 2006/95/EC (Safety of domestic electrical appliances).

 • This appliance should be used only for the uses described in this booklet and following all the instructions.

-ELECTRICAL AND ELECTRONIC EQUIPMENT AT
+ELECTRICAL AND ELECTRONIC EQUIPMENT AT THE END OF LIFE.

-THE END OF LIFE.
-In everybody’s interest and to participate actively in protecting the environment: Do not discard these products with your household waste.
+Do not discard these products with your household waste.
 Use return and collection systems available in your country.
-Some materials can in this way be recycled or recovered.

 1. EINLEITUNG